Manolis Saliakas: PAS Giannina

 On 31 July 2020, he signed a contract with PAS Giannina in Ioannina.
 He played against Panathinaikos where he got into the semi-final of the Greek Cup in the season 2020–21.
-With the club of PAS Giannina he got 6th place in the season 2021–22 in Super League Greece becoming the club with most appearances in his career.
+With PAS Giannina he achieved 6th place in the 2021–22 Super League Greece.

-FC St. Pauli
+St. Pauli

-In June 2022 he moved to FC St. Pauli.
+In June 2022 Saliakas moved to St. Pauli.

 International career

 Saliakas made his debut for Greece national team on 3 June 2021 in a friendly against Belgium.
 He substituted Thanasis Androutsos in the 80th minute.